How much does the ESMEC Blended Virtual Program cost?

 Will students be able to participate in extracurriculars and athletics?

 Yes.
-Students enrolled in the BVP are public school students and may participate in any extracurricular activities or sports offered by their local school as long as they meet any eligibility requirements.
+Students enrolled in the BVP are public school students and may participate in most extracurricular activities or sports offered by their local school as long as they meet eligibility requirements.

 Will all classes offered at the local school be available through the BVP?